silverstripe-archive/silverstripe-express-theme/Readme.md

 # Express Theme
-This theme is based on twitter's bootstrap, and designed to work with Silverstripe Express, found here:
+This theme is based on Twitter's Bootstrap, and designed to work with SilverStripe Express, found here:

 https://github.com/silverstripe-labs/silverstripe-express

-If is not intended to be a completed theme in and of itself, but to provide you with the tools and ui features to quickly build a website on the SilverStripe platform.
+It is not intended to be a completed theme in and of itself, but to provide you with the tools and ui features to quickly build a website on the SilverStripe platform.

 You can choose to work either with the SCSS files (recommended), or with the CSS.
 You will need to grab the module bootstrap and place it in the root of your themes directory.